dsstevens/Fit_Lit/README.md

 ### Wins

-- We learned how to implement fetch requests and moved away from local data files which involved creating a function that stored the data.
+- Learning how to implement fetch requests and no longer using local data files which involved creating a function that stored the data.
+- Posting new data for hydration.
+- Created and implemented a stopwatch timer with asynchronous Javascript.
+- Writing and implementing our first usability test, gathering information and using feedback.
 - Learning about Promises and promiseAll().
 - Learning about Webpack and how to utilize imports and exports.
 - Overcoming the challenges we faced using GitHib involved establishing new norms for more frequent communication and careful coordination of pushing and merging branches.